 - Remain enrolled at the university for the duration of the course

-- Each department may submit one (1) candidate to GPS
+- Each academic unit may submit one (1) candidate to GPS

 - Following an internal pre-selection trial, McGill may submit one (1) application to the Board of MCFR as the final candidate.

 - The Board will appoint a committee for this purpose, which will be responsible for making a recommendation to the rest of the Board members.